A R O R A F A M I L Y

 We grew up listening to the stories of our forefathers, and they have played an influential role in our being.
 In the early 20th century, our grandfather Sardar Ram Singh worked tirelessly with our great grand Sardar Gopal Singh in buying and selling quality textiles and agricultural produce from the neighbouring towns of British India.
 They had together grown into the large textile business operation.
 India in 1940s was going through a significant political change.
 Much of the large family business in undivided India was not going to fare well during the upheaval towards India's independence.

 Sadly, as was the tale of many entrepreneurs, our forefathers and their business would not be spared during this harsh transition period.
-The partition of India was painful in many ways and also saw the tragic loss of both our great-grandfather and our grandfather, leaving only our Grandmother Sardarni Inder Kaur along with her five children who had then moved to New Delhi after the partition of India-Pakistan in 1947.
+The partition of India-Pakistan was painful in many ways for both sides and also saw the tragic loss of both our great-grandfather and our grandfather, leaving only our Grandmother Sardarni Inder Kaur along with her five children who had then moved to New Delhi after the partition in hot summer of 1947.

 She was in a new place with no one to help - destitute and penniless.
 That was the dawn of a new beginning in New India.
 She worked hard to make a livelihood for her five children.

 Chandni Chownk, Delhi.1970s C S International

 Our father Sardar Chatter Singh Arora, at the age of 23 was perusing his carrier in Indian Air Force but always had a desire to resurrect the family business of textiles and didn’t want to see all his mother's hard work go to waste.
 So he left his job at the Air Force to restart the family business, undetermined with no experience in textiles and minimal capital investment.
 He worked tirelessly to build a highly successful wholesale business of textiles in Chandni Chowk, New Delhi, India .

 He managed to turn the small business into a significantly big export house of the garment manufacturing industry.